-- 2.5 The center of the front boundary line shall be marked by a six (6") inch taped line at the front and back of the competition area.
-The outer edges of the competition area shall also be marked by six (6") inch-taped lines at the corners to designate the safety zone. - 2.6 110-volt grounded power sources shall be available at the front and back of the center line of the competition area and will be the only power sources available for use.
-Color guards may not plug into any wall outlet in the competition area and must provide their own extension cords. - 2.7 Power sources must be dedicated for color guard use only and have no other electrical devices using designated power sources.

-2.8 All contests must utilize a high-quality sound system with a variable speed CD player and the capability to use external devices such as MP3 players and/or IPods.
+- 2.6 The center of the front boundary line shall be marked by a six (6") inch taped line at the front and back of the competition area.
+The outer edges of the competition area shall also be marked by six (6") inch-taped lines at the corners to designate the safety zone. - 2.7 110-volt grounded power sources shall be available at the front and back of the center line of the competition area and will be the only power sources available for use.
+Color guards may not plug into any wall outlet in the competition area and must provide their own extension cords. - 2.8 Power sources must be dedicated for color guard use only and have no other electrical devices using designated power sources. - 2.9 All contests must utilize a high-quality sound system and the capability to use external devices such as MP3 players and/or IPods.